Pescennius Niger: Septimius Severus and Niger

 Another battle took place outside Nicaea in later December 193, which also resulted in a defeat for Niger.
 Nevertheless, Niger was able to withdraw the bulk of his army intact to the Taurus Mountains, where he held the passes for a few months while he returned to Antioch.
 However, Niger's support in Asia was falling.
 Some previously loyal cities changed their allegiance, in particular Laodicea and Tyre.
 By February 13, 194, Egypt had declared for Severus, as had the imperial legate of Arabia, further diminishing Niger's chances.

 After Severus had replaced Candidus with another general, Publius Cornelius Anullinus, Niger met Anullinus in battle at Issus in May 194, where after a long and hard-fought struggle, Niger was decisively defeated.
 Forced to retreat to Antioch, Niger was captured while attempting to flee to Parthia.
 Niger was beheaded, and his severed head was taken to Byzantium, but the city refused to surrender.
 Eventually, Severus stormed and completely destroyed Byzantium before he had it rebuilt.
 Niger's head eventually found its way to Rome where it was displayed.

-After his victory in the east, Severus punished Niger's supporters.
-He had Niger's wife and children put to death, while his estates were confiscated.
+The Historia Augusta relates that after his victory in the east, Severus punished Niger's supporters.
+He had Niger's wife and children put to death, while his estates were confiscated.`However, according to Roman scholar Geoffrey Turton, Septimius refrained from vindictive reprisals.
+After Niger's death his wife and children served no use as hostages, and were allowed to live in retirement, where it was supposed, they would play no further part in public affairs.
+Given the unreliability of the Historia Augusta, which often served as a propaganda vehicle for succeeding emperors, this is almost certainly the more likely outcome.

 Name

-The name "Pescennius Niger" means "black Pescennius", which incidentally contrasts him with one of his rivals for the throne in 194, Clodius Albinus, whose name means "white Clodius".
-Cassius Dio's "Roman History" reports that, when a priest of Jupiter saw in a dream a "black/dark man" (ἄνθρωποι τὸν μέλανα) breaking into the emperor's camp, this was interpreted as referring to Pescennius Niger.
+The name Pescennius Niger literally means “black Pescennius,” which contrasts with one of his rivals for the throne in 194, Clodius Albinus, whose name means “white Clodius.”
+According to Cassius Dio’s Roman History, a priest of Jupiter reported a dream in which a “black/dark man” (ἄνθρωποι τὸν μέλανα) broke into the emperor's camp, which was interpreted as referring to Pescennius Niger.

-According to the (unreliable) Historia Augusta, his parents had the cognomen "fuscus", meaning "brown", and though his body was allegedly white and corpulent, his face was dark red with a very black neck, which was thought "by many men" to have been the origin of his cognomen "Niger".
+The Historia Augusta adds that his father bore the cognomen Fuscus, meaning “brown,” and describes Niger himself as having a pale and corpulent body but a dark-red face with a very black neck.
+This distinctive appearance was cited by some contemporaries as the origin of his cognomen “Niger.”